The 10 Best Shopify Alternatives for Businesses Big and Small

 Top 10 Shopify alternatives

 We’ve pulled together our list of the top Shopify alternatives in the market.
-From platforms that are very similar to Shopify to those that offer something completely different, we’re going to break down each solution to help you make sure you choose the best platform for your business.
+From eCommerce platforms that are very similar to Shopify to those that offer something completely different, we’re going to break down each solution to help you make sure you choose the best platform for your business.

-For beginners and startups
+Shopify alternatives for beginners and startups

 Perfect for smaller eCommerce businesses, Big Cartel has all the bells and whistles you’d expect from their competitors but at a lower price point (starting at $9.99).
 They even have a free plan if you have less than 5 products, but keep in mind that Big Cartel has a maximum of 500 products for any site on their largest plan, which costs $29.99 a month.